MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-azure-data-studio.md

 ## Run Python or R scripts

-SQL Notebooks consists of code and text cells.
+SQL Notebooks consist of code and text cells.
 Code cells are used to run Python or R scripts via the stored procedure [sp_execute_external_scripts](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
 Text cells can be used to document your code in the notebook.

 ### Run a Python script